awsdocs/amazon-s3-user-guide/doc_source/enable-cloudtrail-events.md

-# How Do I Enable Object\-Level Logging for an S3 Bucket with AWS CloudTrail Data Events?<a name="enable-cloudtrail-events"></a>
+# How do I enable object\-level logging for an S3 Bucket with AWS CloudTrail data events?<a name="enable-cloudtrail-events"></a>

 This section describes how to enable an AWS CloudTrail trail to log data events for objects in an S3 bucket by using the Amazon S3 console\.
 CloudTrail supports logging Amazon S3 object\-level API operations such as `GetObject`, `DeleteObject`, and `PutObject`\.
 These events are called data events\.
 By default, CloudTrail trails don't log data events, but you can configure trails to log data events for S3 buckets that you specify, or to log data events for all the Amazon S3 buckets in your AWS account\.
 For more information, see [ Logging Amazon S3 API Calls Using AWS CloudTrail](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudtrail-logging)\.
 CloudTrail does not populate data events in the CloudTrail event history\.
 Additionally, not all bucket\-level actions are populated in the CloudTrail event history\.
 For more information, see [Using Amazon CloudWatch Logs filter patterns and Amazon Athena to query CloudTrail logs\. ](https://aws.amazon.com/premiumsupport/knowledge-center/find-cloudtrail-object-level-events/)